Example test suites

 View test suite on GitHub or download test suite archive.

-This example showcases validation of JSON content retrieved over HTTP, using a remote validator (the Test Bed’s generic JSON validator).
+This example showcases validation of JSON content retrieved over HTTP.
 Besides checking the content’s structure, the included test case also uses a dynamically generated schema to make session-specific tests, ensuring that referred dates and item counts match the test case’s expectations.

 <archive root>